johnnyzhang99/johnnyzhang99.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Yutian Zhang (张雨田), currently working towards the M.S. degree in the School of Intelligent Systems Engineering at Sun Yat-sen University, supervised by [Haipeng Zeng](https://www.zenghp.org/).
+Hi, I'm Yutian Zhang (张雨田), currently working towards the M.S. degree in the School of Intelligent Systems Engineering at Sun Yat-sen University, supervised by Prof. Haipeng Zeng.
 I received a B.S. degree in traffic engineering from Sun Yat-Sen University.
-My research primarily focuses on visual analytics, urban visualization, and transportation big data.
+My research primarily focuses on visual analytics, urban visualization, and traffic big data.

 📰 News